 Lester: Yes, but they are desires.
 Otherwise, there would be no thought.
 You desire to be heard; you desire to communicate with people.
 It might not be a desire for ice cream, food, for things that the body needs, but it might be a desire for approval.
 So, desire initiates the whole cycle.

 Way back in the beginning, it started with a thought of lack.
 Then there was a desire to fill the lack.
 The desire caused thought, the thought caused action.
 Since the action does not fulfill the desire, we increase the desire and action, keeping it going until we are spinning in an endless cycle, with satisfaction impossible.
-All our present thinking is initiated by something from the past; our total feelings now are all from the thoughts and actions of the past.
+All our present thinking is initiated by something from the past.
+Our total feelings now are all from the thoughts and actions of the past.
 So, all thinking now is motivated by something that has already happened.
 Action and reaction go on and on that way and we are caught.
 It’s almost impossible to have an original thought anymore, every thought being based on past thoughts.

 Q: So it all started way back when?